HABITAT LEARNING LAB:

 Outdoor Discovery:

-1. Students explore their outdoor classroom to look for and document a decomposer.
+1. Students explore their Habitat Lab to look for and document a decomposer.

 2. Have them draw a picture of the decomposer at the bottom of the activity page.